taabich/cldr-deployment/README.md

 enable_yum_proxy: true
 ```

-- `proxy_update.yml` -  Deploy or clean proxy depands of state
+- `proxy_update.yml` -  The deployment or cleanup of the proxy is state-dependent.

 # Optional: SSSD Management